OmkarPathak/omkarpathak.github.io/projects/Django-Bookworm/index.md

 - I created a text summarization module myself to create a summary from the paragraph.
 - Learnt REST API
 - Learnt Telegram bot configuration
+- Get simple stats about how many books and chapters you have read in a month
+- Get moivational quotes on homepage to keep you motivated to read more books

 ## Working